alejlatorre/QRCodeScanner/README.md

 <h1 aling="center"> QR Code Scanner </h1>

-This repository contains an API which extracts QR codes from images and scans the content.
-Also have the web app local version.
+This repository contains a Web App and an API which extract QR codes from images and scans the content.

 **PLEASE: read everything**